 This Internet-based tech-driven e-Learning course is perfect for homeschoolers.
-Check out this video to find out what our Valentine’s Day unit study is all about.
-Discover the history of Valentine’s Day and learn why it’s called Valentine’s Day.
-Experiment with sweetheart candy.
-Write a love poem, and design a card to share with someone you love.
-Follow our Valentine’s Day Online Unit Study Pinboard for more Valentine’s Day study resources.
-Follow Techie Homeschool Mom’s board Valentine’s Day Online Unit Study on Pinterest. [contentblock id=3 img=gcb.png]
+Check out this video to find out what our St. Patrick’s Day Online Unit Study is all about.
+Your family will discover the history of St. Patrick’s Day and learn about the man behind the holiday.
+You will create a watercolor painting, then use your original artwork in a digital illustration.
+Be sure to check out the BONUS at the end to discover a way to extend your learning.
+Follow our St. Patrick’s Day Online Unit Study Pinboard for more St. Patrick’s Day study resources.
+Follow Techie Homeschool Mom’s board St. Patrick’s Day Online Unit Study on Pinterest. [contentblock id=3 img=gcb.png]

 What’s not to love about homeschool unit studies?
 You can choose topics that interest you and cover multiple subjects at once.
 They work great for families with a range of ages and learning styles.
 And unit studies lend themselves to a more experiential education with hands-on project-based activities.
 We’ve been homeschooling with unit studies for over 12 years.
 However, as much as I love unit studies, for the past few years, I’ve been disappointed with the format of traditional unit studies.
 I need to gather and/or purchase lots of additional resources.
 I end up with tons of paper and projects cluttering my home when the study is done.
 Often the suggested projects seem like “busy work” and are not relevant to the way my kids learn. … [Read more]